siliconflow/siliconflow-open-source-tasks/README_EN.md

 Once your PR is successfully merged by the target open source project, you'll receive:

-- 🎟️ SiliconFlow credit voucher, valid across the entire international platform
+- Complimentary SiliconFlow tokens, valid across our entire international platform
-- 🎁 SiliconFlow merch, shipped directly to you as a thank-you from the community

-> Rewards may vary based on project impact and contribution quality.
-Merch availability subject to stock.

 ### 📬 How to Claim